Transshipment Intelligence

 What Is Transshipment?

-In global trade, some transshipment is routine and legitimate – goods are often transferred between ships or routed through third countries as part of normal logistics operations.
+In global trade, transshipment is simply defined as routing cargo from a country of origin through an intermediate country to a destination country.
+Some transshipment is routine and legitimate – goods are often transferred between ships or routed through third countries as part of normal logistics operations.

 But not all transshipment is benign.
 Illicit transshipment occurs when goods are deliberately rerouted through intermediary countries or facilities to conceal their true origin.
 This practice, sometimes referred to as “Rule of Origin washing,” is commonly used to evade tariffs, Antidumping and Countervailing Duty (AD/CVD) restrictions, sanctions, and other trade restrictions like forced labor import bans.
 Transhippers exploit opaque supply chains and foreign investment structures to conceal this activity, resulting in lost tariff revenue for governments and hidden compliance, reputational, and security risks for the industry.